DaniDonaire/github-markdown-tricks/README.md

 # github-markdown-tricks

-Github allows us to use a limited subset of HTML in our Markdown files – lets see what mischief we can do with that!
+GitHub allows us to use a limited subset of HTML in our Markdown files – lets see what mischief we can do with that!

+> **Note:** These tricks don't show up when you "Preview changes", you have to actually commit and view in the GitHub webinterface to see it.

 ## Alignment